-The Texas A&M University Water-Energy-Food Nexus Initiative (WEFNI) comprises Texas A&M University scientists committed to finding solutions to the nexus grand challenges.
-These scientists and educators will make up multidisciplinary teams that share their skills, knowledge and scientific abilities to produce the necessary analytics, grounded in state-of-the-art science, and able to provide a platform to facilitate inclusive stakeholder dialogues at local, regional and global levels.
+Water-Energy-Food Nexus Initiative (WEFNI) comprises scientists and educators who are committed to finding solutions grounded in state-of-the-art science to address the nexus grand challenges.
+They make up multidisciplinary teams and share skills, knowledge, and scientific talents.
+They work to produce the needed analytics and a platform to facilitate inclusive stakeholder dialogues about resource management.

 Decision Support for Water Stressed Nexus Decisions